dougbeattie/documents/docs/BR.md

 The relevant CAA Resource Record Set MUST be found using the search algorithm defined in RFC 6844 Section 4, as amended by Errata 5065 (Appendix A).

-The CA MAY NOT be transferred or request to be transferred as this phone number has been specifically listed for the purposes of Domain Validation.
+The CA MUST NOT be transferred or request to be transferred as this phone number has been specifically listed for the purposes of Domain Validation.

 In the event of reaching voicemail, the CA may leave the Random Value and the ADN(s) being validated.
 The DNS CAA Phone Contact may return the Random Number to the CA via Phone, Email, Fax, or SMS to approve the request.